wvbravo/wvbravo.github.io/_posts/2024-11-05-election-blog-post.md

 tags: [election_security, cyber_security]
 ---

-# The Presidential Election Could Be a Super Bowl for Hackers

 ## Summary
 With the upcoming presidential election in the United States, cybersecurity experts warn that this event could attract a wave of cyberattacks aimed at influencing or disrupting the electoral process.
 Threats range from disinformation campaigns to direct cyber-attacks on election infrastructure.
 The stakes are high as international adversaries look to exploit vulnerabilities and sow doubt among voters.